h4ck3rm1k3/db-docs/index.md

 err = res.All(&people)
 ```

-`upper.io/db` is *not* at full-featured ORM: it does not impose any
+`upper.io/db` is *not* a tyrannical ORM: it does not impose any restrictions or
-restrictions or conventions on how structures should be written nor provides
+conventions on how structures should be written nor provides automatic table
-automatic table creation, migrations, index management or any additional magic;
+creation, migrations, index management or any additional magic; it just
-it just abstracts the most common operations so you're free to focus on the
+abstracts the most common operations so you're free to focus on the complex
-complex stuff rather on how the data is stored and retrieved.
-Whenever you need
+stuff rather on how the data is stored and retrieved.
+Whenever you need to do
-to do some complicated database query **you'll have to do it by hand**, so
+some complicated database query **you'll have to do it by hand**, so having a
-having a good understanding of the database you're working on is essential.
+good understanding of the database you're working on is essential.

 This is the documentation site of `upper.io/db`, you may also find useful
 information in the [source code repository][7] at [github][7].